Nancy affair: Suppression

 Fearing that the outbreak in Nancy would spread to the other garrisons located along the frontier, the National Constituent Assembly in Paris ordered suppression of the mutiny.
 The Assembly concerned at the increasing indiscipline had already voted to abolish political associations within the army.
 General François Claude de Bouillé, army commander at Metz, accordingly led 4,500 regular soldiers and national guardsmen to Nancy on 18 August.
 De Bouillé, a committed royalist, was later to be a leading force in Louis XVI's attempted flight to Varennes.

-Upon arrival at the city on 31 August, de Bouille issued an ultimatum to a delegation from the mutinous soldiers demanding the release of their officers and the handing over of four ring-leaders.
-These terms appeared acceptable to the majority of the soldiers but before they could be implemented a clash occurred at the Stainville Gate where the advance ranks of de Bouille's force were halted before an artillery piece manned by soldiers of the Regiment du Roi.
-Antoine-Joseph-Marc Désilles, a junior officer of the Regiment du Roi stepped in front of a 24-pounder cannon loaded with canister in an attempt to dissuade the mutineers from firing on the government troops.
-He was shot down and in the confusion the cannon was fired killing about 60 of the loyal troops drawn up in close formation a few paces away.
-A general engagement then broke out and after three hours of fighting de Bouille's troops put down the mutiny with heavy casualties amongst soldiers and civilians.
+Upon arrival at the city on 31 August, de Bouillé issued an ultimatum to a delegation from the mutinous soldiers demanding the release of their officers and the handing over of four ring-leaders.
+These terms appeared acceptable to the majority of the soldiers, but before they could be implemented, a clash occurred at the Stainville Gate, where the advance ranks of de Bouillé's forces were halted before an artillery piece manned by soldiers of the Régiment du Roi.
+Antoine-Joseph-Marc Désilles, a junior officer of the Régiment du Roi, stepped in front of a 24-pounder cannon loaded with canister in an attempt to dissuade the mutineers from firing on the government troops.
+He was shot down, and in the confusion the cannon was fired, killing about 60 of the loyal troops drawn up in close formation a few paces away.
+A general engagement then broke out, and after three hours of fighting, de Bouillé's troops put down the mutiny with heavy casualties amongst soldiers and civilians.
 Total deaths were estimated at 500.

 Aftermath

 While the French regiments involved escaped serious repercussions, the Swiss mutineers faced severe punishment after court-martial by their own officers.
-One identified as the prime ringleader was broken on the wheel, 22 were hanged, 41 sentenced to 30 years as galley slaves (in effect hard labour for life since galleys were no longer in service) and a further 74 imprisoned.
+One identified as the prime ringleader was broken on the wheel, 22 were hanged, 41 were sentenced to 30 years as galley slaves (in effect hard labour for life since galleys were no longer in service) and a further 74 were imprisoned.
 The National Constituent Assembly approved of de Bouillé's actions, but radicals protested its severity.
-The effect on popular opinion of these draconian measures was to create widespread sympathy for the mutineers, who were subsequently released in the midst of a large-scale celebration; and to further weaken the discipline and morale of the regular army where disturbances continued until the final overthrow of the monarchy in August 1792.
+The effect on popular opinion of these draconian measures was to create widespread sympathy for the mutineers, who were subsequently released in the midst of a large-scale celebration, and to further weaken the discipline and morale of the regular army.
+Disturbances in the Royal Army continued until the final overthrow of the monarchy in August 1792.